-Actions 2.1, 2.2, 2.5, 2.6, and 2.7 are determined to be effective resulting from the district's efforts in creating opportunities and access that are culturally relevant and inclusive practices, Multi-Tiered Systems of Support (MTSS), and supports/resources that promote student health and wellness, as demonstrated by growth from base to current year.
-Nearly half of identified student groups reported a decrease in the percentage of students who were suspended at least once during the academic year, (Metric 6A).
-One third of identified student groups reported a decrease in the percentage of students who expelled from the district during the academic year, (Metric 6B).
-XXXX percent of students, YYYY percent of parents, ZZZZ percent of teachers/staff feel connected (supportive/inviting) to the school, (Metric 6C).
+Actions 2.1, 2.2, 2.5, 2.6, and 2.7 are determined to be effective resulting from the district's efforts in creating opportunities and access that are culturally relevant and inclusive practices, Multi-Tiered Systems of Support (MTSS), and supports/resources that promote student health and wellness, as demonstrated by growth from base to Year 3 Outcome data.
+Eighty-eight percent of teachers appropriately assigned and fully credentialed in the subject area(s) and for the students they are teachers teaching, (Metric 1A).

-Actions 2.3, 2.4, 2.8, and 2.9 are determined to be effective resulting from the district's efforts ensuring students have access to basic instructional and teaching staff, highly specialized support staff, and professional development that builds capacity of highly qualified staff, as demonstrated by growth from base to current year.
-XXXX percent of teachers appropriately assigned and fully credentialed in the subject area(s) and for the students they are teachers, (Metric 1A).
+Actions 2.3, 2.4, 2.8, and 2.9 are determined to be effective resulting from the district's efforts ensuring students have access to basic instructional and teaching staff, highly specialized support staff, and professional development that builds capacity of highly qualified staff, as demonstrated by growth from base to Year 3 Outcome data.
+Eighty-eight percent of teachers appropriately assigned and fully credentialed in the subject area(s) and for the students they are teaching, (Metric 1A).

-Action 2.10, 2.11, and 2.12 are determined to be effective resulting from the district's efforts safe and functional learning environments, as demonstrated by growth from base to current year.
-XXXX percent of school facilities maintained in good repair or exemplary, (Metric 1C).
-XXXX percent of students, YYYY percent of parents, ZZZZ percent of teachers/staff feel the school is safe, (Metric 6C).
+Action 2.10, 2.11, and 2.12 are determined to be effective resulting from the district's efforts safe and functional learning environments, as demonstrated by growth from base to Year 3 Outcome data.
+Over seven percent of school facilities maintained in good repair or exemplary, (Metric 1C).
+Over eighty-seven percent of students in grades 4-5, over seventy-six percent of students in grades 6-8, and nearly eighty-one percent of students in grade 9-12 feel connected (supportive/inviting) to the school, (Metric 6C).